-22. Where other costs directly related to your programme of study are likely to be incurred, including

-23. There may also be smaller charges associated with your programme or your studies at the University.
+- 25. Where other costs directly related to your programme of study are likely to be incurred, including but not limited to costs relating to field trips or specialist materials, these will be set out in your programme information.
+You will be responsible for payment of any such costs. - 26.
+There may also be smaller charges associated with your programme or your studies at the University.
 These may relate to charges for field trips, course materials, equipment or room hire, photocopying and printing.
 You may also incur charges in relation to your use of the University's library facilities for example in respect of overdue loans or the costs of replacing lost books.
 In the event that you fail to make payment of any charges associated with the University's library facilities, the University will follow its Student Debt Management Policy (see Annex A).